-A minimum of a second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.
-Normally a year of full-time employment or its equivalent in a recognised library or information service.
+A minimum of an upper second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.
+Normally a substantial amount (usually equivalent to about a year) of full-time employment or its equivalent in a recognised library or information service.

 Months of entry

 The Library and Information Studies MA provides the ideal foundation for career progression in library or information work.
-The one year programme is accredited by the professional association Chartered Institute of Library and Information Professionals (CILIP), and offers students a wide range of up-to-date learning opportunities while helping to develop strong networks designed to enhance their employability.
+The one-year programme is accredited by the professional association, Chartered Institute of Library and Information Professionals (CILIP), and offers students a wide range of up-to-date learning opportunities while helping to develop strong networks designed to enhance their employability.

 Course contact details